JakobTheDev/bug-bounty/README.md

 ## Tips
 - Create a separate Chrome profile / Google account for Bug Bounty.
 Create dedicated BB accounts for YouTube etc. so you can get only relevant recommended content.
+- However you do it, set up an environment that has all the tools you use, all the time.
+- Use aliases and bash scripts to simplify commands you use all the time.

 ## Resources